SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 </div>

-Here is another example of a model, Camembert, with data augmentation trained on the full dataset, that overfitted.
+Here is another example of a model, Camembert, with data augmentation trained on the full dataset.
 Indeed, the rapid decrease in training loss compared to the relatively stagnant validation loss is a classic sign of overfitting.
 The model performs exceptionally well on the training data but struggles to replicate this performance on the validation data, indicating poor generalization.
 Using the full training set to train the model did not improve our results; instead, it created overfitting.

 <div align="center">
   <div style="position: relative; text-align: right;">